auth0-sandbox/auth0-application-development/module01-instructions.md

 1. This application chooses to externalize the configuration values for the connection to Auth0 in the .env file.
-Retrieving the values from the .env file is handled by calling *config* from the *dotenv* module, so add this statement after deconstructing auth0Express:
+Retrieving the values from the .env file is handled by calling *config* from the *dotenv* module, so add this statement after destructuring auth0Express:
     ```js
     dotenv.config()
     ```